Paramount debt to hit $79 billion after Warner Bros deal, no plan to sell cable assets

-March 2 : The Warner Bros-Paramount Skydance merger will create a combined entity that would have a net debt of about $79 billion, Paramount said on Monday, as it ruled out any plan to divest or spinoff the cable assets.
+March 2 : The Paramount Skydance-Warner Bros Discovery merger will create a combined entity that would have a net debt of about $79 billion, Paramount said on Monday, ruling out any plan to divest or spinoff the cable assets.

-This was disclosed by Paramount CEO David Ellison in a call with analysts after signing the $110 billion, or $31-per-share, deal for Warner Bros early on Friday, after Netflix declined to raise its offer.

 The merger will also unite Paramount's CBS, MTV, Comedy Central and BET with Warner's networks including CNN, HBO, TNT, and Food Network.